-You can do anywhere anytime s no gear or equipment is needed.
+Check out this list of Top 10 Military Bodyweight Workouts that you can do anywhere anytime as no gear or equipment is needed.

 Yes; we all did pushups and pull-ups in the military but this is one step up with some added twist.

 100 Push-ups, release hands from floor at the bottom

 *If you’ve got a twenty pound weighted vest or body armor, wear it.

 CrossFit elite times

 Peter Egyed 34:59 (20lb vest), Graham Holmberg 38:20 (20lb vest), Russ Malz 41:53 (20lb vest), Kim Malz 44:09 (no vest).
 Post time to comments.

 Not enough abs and core for you Special Forces types?
 Try adding this…